 Sam frowned, feeling the car rock to a stop and bright lights shine through the windows.
 Why was Dean sounding so out of it?
 Why did he sound so scared?

-Sam breathed in heavily, his chest expanding and his eyes widening in a choked gasp when he realised why he hadn't been doing that.
+Sam breathed in heavily, his chest expanding and his eyes widening in a choked gasp when he realized why he hadn't been doing that.

 "D'n!"
 Sam gasped, his fumbling fingers finding Dean's hand and he squeezed.